-New hillwalkers are welcome to join us for a trial hillwalk by signing up either online or in person in Counihan’s Pub, Wintrop Street, Cork on the Wednesday before the hillwalk.
 The Cork Backpackers Hillwalking Club (CBHC for short) is based in Cork city although members come from all over the county and beyond.
-The Backpackers is one of the most active and longest established hiking clubs in Cork having been started in 1982.
+The Backpackers is one of the most active and longest established hiking clubs in Cork having been founded in 1982.
 The Club always welcomes new hillwalkers; so here are a few notes about what to expect regarding the Cork Backpackers Hill Walking Club and its activities.

 Getting to the Walk

-New hillwalkers and non-drivers will be assigned to a designated driver and car for the day.
+When available, new hillwalkers and non-drivers will be assigned to a designated driver and car for the day.
 This driver will be on the same level walk as you so that you both finish the walk at about the same time.
-As well as being environmentally friendly, car pooling is beneficial because quite often parking may be limited at the hillwalking start point.
+As well as being environmentally friendly, carpooling is beneficial because quite often parking may be limited at the hillwalking start point.
 Each passenger sharing a car is asked to contribute €10 for fuel to the driver.

 Food and Drinks